Lamia: Fine arts

 In a 1909 painting by Herbert James Draper, the Lamia who moodily watches the serpent on her forearm appears to represent a hetaera.
-Although the lower body of Draper's Lamia is human, he alludes to her serpentine history by draping a shed snakeskin about her waist.
+Although the lower body of Draper's Lamia is human, he alludes to her serpentine history by draping a shed snakeskin around her waist.
 In Renaissance emblems, Lamia has the body of a serpent and the breasts and head of a woman, like the image of hypocrisy.